groundedtako/groundedtako.github.io/_posts/2023-01-06-LocalVoiceAssistant.md

 ## Step 4: Replacing online APIs with offline models

+Btw, the link to this project repo is [here](https://github.com/groundedtako/AssistantTako)

 So I did a little more searching and came across this [article](https://www.darkhackerworld.com/2021/07/open-source-voice-assistants.html#:~:text=7%20Best%20Open%20Source%20Voice%20Assistants%201%201.,Ready%20to%20use%20an%20open-source%20voice%20assistant%20).
 Many of these options looked very promising, especially Leon, which according to the demo, could be triggered much like Alexa, via certain key words.
 {: .shadow}